Background

-Anastasija Nikiforova (PhD in Computer Science – Data Processing Systems and Data Networking) is an associate professor of Applied AI and Information Systems at University of Tartu (Faculty of Science and Technology, Institute of Computer Science, Chair of Software Engineering), whose research focuses on data governance, digital transformation, and the responsible adoption of emerging technologies, particularly AI.
-She examines AI’s role in optimizing processes, augmenting data governance and data quality, within (public) data and digital ecosystems, incl. ethical implications.
+Anastasija Nikiforova is an Associate Professor of Applied AI and Information Systems at the at University of Tartu (Faculty of Science and Technology, Institute of Computer Science, Chair of Software Engineering) (Estonia).
+Her research focuses on data and AI governance and digital transformation, with particular emphasis on the responsible adoption of emerging technologies, especially Artificial Intelligence (AI).
+She examines how (Gen)AI affects organizational processes and data governance, including data quality, human–AI collaboration, and delegation mechanisms, as well as their ethical, societal, and environmental implications, such as Responsible and Sustainable and Green AI, within (public) data and digital ecosystems.

 Recent Employment History